-The 2018 Title VI Plan is a comprehensive document that guides AMBAG in the Title VI process.
+The 2021 Title VI Plan 3 is a comprehensive document that guides AMBAG in the Title VI process.
 Title VI is a Federal statute and provides that no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

-The 2018 Title VI Plan emphasizes the AMBAG Title VI process and procedures, including the use of public outreach techniques and innovative strategies to specifically include Limited English Proficiency (LEP) Populations throughout the region.
+The 2021 Title VI Plan emphasizes the AMBAG Title VI process and procedures, including the use of public outreach techniques and innovative strategies to specifically include Limited English Proficiency (LEP) Populations throughout the region.
 The LEP population we have identified in our LEP Plan will help set a precedent for future public workshops and events throughout the Monterey Bay region.
-A Title VI Plan is the required guide for all Title VI related activities conducted by AMBAG, this PIP will stay consistent with the 2018 Title VI Plan and will incorporate the procedures, strategies and techniques that will be used by AMBAG for increasing public involvement and make more of an effort to include LEP populations in the 2045 MTP/SCS process.
+A Title VI Plan is the required guide for all Title VI related activities conducted by AMBAG, this PIP will stay consistent with the 2021 Title VI Plan and will incorporate the procedures, strategies and techniques that will be used by AMBAG for increasing public involvement and make conscious effort to include LEP populations in the 2050 MTP/SCS process.

-&lt;sup>4 AMBAG 2018 Title VI Plan: http://www.ambag.org/programs-services/planning/title-vi-plan
+3 AMBAG 2021 Title VI Plan: https://ambag.org/sites/planning/Title-VI-Plan